aquasecurity/cloudsploit/README.md

 ## Writing a Plugin
 Please see our [contribution guidelines](.github/CONTRIBUTING.md) and [complete guide](docs/writing-plugins.md) to writing CloudSploit plugins.

+## Writing a remediation
+The `--remediate` flag can be used if you want to run remediation for the plugins mentioned as part of this argument.
+This takes a list of plugin names.
+Please see our [developing remediation guide](docs/writing-remediation.md) for more details.
 ## Other Notes
 For other details about the Aqua Wave SaaS product, AWS security policies, and more, [click here](docs/notes.md).